 This article is Part 4 of our series on Manual J load calculations for new HVAC installations.

 For one thing, you should do whatever you can to get a properly sized HVAC system for your home.
-That’s your top priority.
+What’s your top priority?
 It’s also why you had the load calculation done in the first place.
 But depending on your situation, there could be more involved than just saying “yes, please!” to a new, right-sized HVAC system.

 Let’s have a look at some decisions you might have to make before installing the system indicated by your load calculation.
 In many cases, the right move is very straightforward… but not always.

 The first step: Manual S helps you choose the right AC and furnace.

 We often talk about Manual J as the key to choosing the right HVAC system.
 That’s true, but Manual J just tells us the heating and cooling loads your HVAC system will need to accommodate.
 The ACCA’s Manual S (Residential Equipment Selection) keeps the ball rolling, so to speak, by showing which furnace and AC will properly handle those loads.